Ever wondered how to save money while paying off debt? Let me show you the numbers, and some solid strategies for saving while paying off debt.

 What We Did While We were Paying Off Debt

-My husband Paul and I faced this question at one point as well.
+My husband Paul and I faced this question at one point during out debt management as well.
 It was the summer of 2009 and we had just gotten engaged (*squee!*).
 One of the first things we resolved to do was to vanquish the rest of our combined $25,000 in debt before walking down the aisle.

 We were completely focused on getting out of debt.
 Well, that and not getting into more debt in the months ahead as we paid for our wedding and put a down payment on our first home.